dsernst/dsernst.com-2025/app/writing/posts/hello-world.md

 ---
 title: Hello World
 date: 2025-03-27
-excerpt: A sample post to test the blog functionality
 ---

 This is a sample post to test the blog functionality.
 It's written in Markdown and will be processed by our blog system.